-76. On January 2, 2018, NFHA created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to promote the ad in Washington, D.C.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, NFHA selected the preset options of those with interests in "Telemundo," "English as a second language," and "Univision Deports" to exclude from the Boost's potential audience.
+- 88. On January 2, 2018, an NFHA employee using a personal Facebook account created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to promote the ad in Washington, D.C.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, the employee selected the preset options of those with interests in "Telemundo," "English as a second language," and "Univision Deportes" to exclude from the Boost's potential audience.
+Facebook estimated that the Boost would reach 1.2 million people. - 89.
+On January 3, 2018, an NFHA employee using a personal Facebook account created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the Washington, D.C. market.
+Using the Facebook Pre-Populated List and the "inclusion" feature within Boost, the employee selected the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
+Facebook estimated that the Boost would reach 500,000 people. - 90.
+On January 3, 2018, an NFHA employee using a personal Facebook account created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the Washington, D.C market.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, the employee selected the preset demographic options of "parents with toddlers (01-02 years), parents with preschoolers (03-05 years), parents with early school-age children (06-08 years), and parents with preteens (13-18 years)" to exclude families with young children from the Boost's potential audience.
 Facebook estimated that the Boost would reach 1.2 million people.

-77. On January 3, 2018, NFHA created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the Washington, D.C. market.
-Using the Facebook Pre-Populated List and the "inclusion" feature within Boost, NFHA selected the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
-Facebook estimated that the Boost would reach 500,000 people.

-78. On January 3, 2018, NFHA created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the Washington, D.C market.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, NFHA selected the preset demographic options of "parents with toddlers (01-02 years), parents with preschoolers (03-05 years), parents with early school-age children (06-08 years), and parents with preteens (13-18 years)" to exclude families with young children from the Boost's potential audience.
-Facebook estimated that the Boost would reach 1.2 million people.

-79. In January 2018 and February 2018, NFHA created multiple ads for fictitious apartments for rent and again used Facebook's Boost feature to target each ad to the Washington, D.C market.
-NFHA then used the Facebook Pre-Populated List and the "exclusion" features within Boost to select multiple combinations of the preset demographic options of "parents with toddlers (01-02)," "parents with preschoolers (03-05)," "parents with early school-age children

-(06-08)," "parents with teenagers (13-18)," "parents with preteens (08-12)," "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," and "moms of preschool kids" to exclude families with young children and mothers from the Boost's potential audience.
-In many of these Boosts and in additional Boosts targeted to the Washington, D.C. market, NFHA used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," thereby excluding women from the Boosts' potential audience.
+91. In January 2018 and February 2018, an NFHA employee using a personal Facebook account created multiple ads for fictitious apartments for rent and again used Facebook's Boost feature to target each ad to the Washington, D.C. market.
+The employee then used the Facebook Pre-Populated List and the "exclusion" features within Boost to select multiple combinations of the preset demographic options of "parents with toddlers (01-02)," "parents with preschoolers (03-05)," "parents with early school-age children (06-08)," "parents with teenagers (13-18)," "parents with preteens (08-12)," "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," and "moms of preschool kids" to exclude families with young children and mothers from the Boost's potential audience.
+In many of these Boosts, and in additional Boosts targeted to the Washington, D.C. market, the employee used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," thereby excluding women from the Boosts' potential audience.
 Facebook estimated that these Boosts would reach anywhere from 58,000 to 580,000 people.

-80. On December 14, 2017, NFHA created an ad using Facebook Ad Manager for a fictitious apartment for rent.
-NFHA selected Washington, D.C. as the market for the ad to run in.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, NFHA selected the preset demographic options of "new parents (0-12 months)" and "parents with preschoolers (03-05)" to exclude families with young children from the ad's potential audience.
+92. On December 14, 2017, an NFHA employee using a personal Facebook account created an ad using Facebook Ad Manager for a fictitious apartment for rent.
+The employee selected Washington, D.C. as the market for the ad to run in.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, the employee selected the preset demographic options of "new parents (0-12 months)" and "parents with preschoolers (03-05)" to exclude families with young children from the ad's potential audience.
 Facebook estimated that the ad would reach 77,000 people.